DanielYatali/DanielYatali/README.md

 ### Hi there 👋

-My name is Daniel Yatali and I am an aspiring Full Stack Dev.
+My name is Daniel Yatali and I am an Aspiring `    ` Developer.
+Not sure which road I would like to take on my coding journey so I am trying everying😧

 ### About Me
-I am currently studing Computer Science at the Univeristy of the West Indies `🇹🇹`.
+I am currently studing Computer Science at the Univeristy of the West Indies `🇹🇹` 📚.

 I have been coding for about a year and I really enjoy the Profession 🌱.
+Started Coding in `2020`

 🔭 Currently I am working on building project for my Github and Portfolio ⚡